A computational medical XR discipline: CMXR in the post-pandemic era

-Despite the above strides, the question of who will finally meet the vast needs of “VRification” of medical training content, both in extensive depth as well as exhaustive breadth, remains unanswered.
-This problem is not just a “lack of VR content”, as many believe, but mainly a “lack of dedicated VR content authoring tools” and metaphors \citep{Zikas2020VRpatterns}, specifically for medical training.
-The excellent de facto 3D/XR content creation industrial standards of Unity and Unreal Engines act as the essential enabling technologies and general authoring platforms.
-However, their general-purpose coverage (from games to automotive, engineering, construction to simulation and film/broadcasting) requires highly skilled developer teams from various technological disciplines (computer graphics, deep learning, computer networking, human-computer-interaction, gamification, game development, UI/UX design, affective computing) coupled with teams of education, medicine, psychology professionals and ofcourse 3D artists/designers
+Although the excellent de facto 3D/XR content creation industrial standards of Unity and Unreal Engines act as the essential enabling technologies and general authoring platforms, their general-purpose coverage ( from games to automotive, engineering, construction to simulation and film/ broadcasting) requires substantial efforts from highly skilled developer teams from various technological disciplines (computer graphics, deep learning, computer networking, human-computer- interaction, gamification, game development, UI/UX design, affective computing), coupled with teams of education, medicine, psychology professionals and 3D artists /designers.
+Consequently, the “XR-ification” of the basic medical procedures, both in extensive depth and exhaustive breadth, poses significant challenge.
+This challenge is not solely rooted in the lack of XR content, but predominantly arises by the lack of dedicated XR medical authoring tools and metaphors \cite{Zikas2020VRpatterns}, which are essential in accelerating the development process.